Divorce and family law made clear

 Do I need a solicitor?

 If your relationship with your partner or spouse has broken down and there is a dispute concerning either financial matters, your children or about to formally end the relationship you probably do need to see a solicitor.
-It is of course possible to resolve disputes between yourselves without specialist legal advice however, the legal issues involved following relationship breakdown are complicated and there is no one size fits all solution to many family problems.
-Specialist solicitors can help you to understand your rights and obligations and can also give you a clear idea as to how you might expect to see the dispute resolved either by agreement or though the court and can help you to achieve the best possible outcome.
+It is, of course, possible to resolve disputes between yourselves without specialist legal advice, however, the legal issues involved following relationship breakdown are complicated and there is no one size fits all solution to many family problems.
+Specialist family law solicitors can help you to understand your rights and obligations and can also give you a clear idea as to how you might expect to see the dispute resolved either by agreement or through the court and can help you to achieve the best possible outcome.

 What about my children?

 Lots of parents are able to agree to the arrangements for their children following the breakdown of their relationship.
 Sometimes this is not possible and we are able to help try and negotiate an agreement or to facilitate the putting into place of arrangements.
 We can liaise directly with your former partner or solicitors and we can refer you to mediation and as a last resort, we can help you in any court proceedings.
 You must keep in mind that the children’s interests are paramount and the court has wide-ranging powers to resolve problems taking into account the needs of the children.